 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Not a big list and the gel crayons aren’t required – that’s just the fun art supply we used for this activity!
+Not a big list and the gel crayons aren’t required – that’s just the fun art supply we used for this activity and it worked great.
+Gel crayons kind of feel like coloring with lipstick which for some reason is super cool.

 Step 1: Make an egg shape.